Veloce by Pizzeria Paradiso

 The personal pizzas will cook in approximately two minutes in gas-powered ovens, as opposed to Paradiso’s wood-fired variety.
 Unlike its many counterparts in fast-casual pizza, however, the 1,400-square-foot restaurant will shun the Chipotle-style assembly line in favor of efficiency.

-Customers will be able to choose from several “house pizzas” or create their own, but they’ll do so in one stop at the ordering station to get the pizza in the oven quicker, Gresser said.
+At Veloce by Pizzeria Paradiso, customers will be able to choose from several “house pizzas” or create their own.
+They’ll do so in one stop at the ordering station to get the pizza in the oven quicker, Gresser said.
 Despite the all the buzz around food customization in today’s fast-casual landscape, it’s really nothing new in the world of pizza, she added.

 For Gresser, the food was the easy part.